uoftblueprint/sistema/README.md

 This repository uses [commitizen](https://www.npmjs.com/package/commitizen) (commit message generator) and [Husky](https://typicode.github.io/husky/#/) (lints and runs scripts triggered by git hooks).

 1. Add your changed files with `git add` as usual or through your IDE shortcut.
-1. To commit, run `yarn run cm` to start commitizen and generate a standardized commit message.
+1. To commit, run `yarn run cm` or `git cz` or `npx cz` to start commitizen and generate a standardized commit message.
 1. To push, run `git push` as usual or through your IDE shortcut.

 We use Husky to lint code and run other checks when you push.
 To bypass hooks: